UHDanke/gd_docs/triggers/area.md

 ### Toggle

-Toggle has no effect on Area effects.
+Toggle disables Area effects on targets only if **Length** is negative, otherwise has no effect.

 ### Follow